Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech vs. Tennessee Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Saturday's contest between the Virginia Tech Hokies (29-4) and the Tennessee Lady Volunteers (25-11) at Climate Pledge Arena should be a competitive matchup, as our computer prediction projects a final score of 69-67, with Virginia Tech coming out on top.
-Tipoff is at TBA on March 25.
+Saturday's contest between the Virginia Tech Hokies (29-4) and the Tennessee Lady Volunteers (25-11) at Climate Pledge Arena has a good chance to be a close matchup, as our computer prediction projects a final score of 69-67, with Virginia Tech coming out on top.
+Tipoff is at 6:30 PM ET on March 25.

-The Hokies enter this contest on the heels of a 72-60 victory against South Dakota State on Sunday.
+The Hokies are coming off of a 72-60 victory against South Dakota State in their last outing on Sunday.

 Virginia Tech vs. Tennessee Game Info